Increased-confidence adversarial examples for deep learning counter-forensics: Experiments

-Noticeably, increasing the confidence $c$ permits to increase the transferability also in the MI-FGSM attack, where we did not verify any significant transferability improvement for the $c=0$ case, with respect to I-FGSM.
-A possible explanation is that the strength of the perturbation applied at each iteration of the I-FGSM attack is very small, then the gradients between subsequent iterations are highly correlated, thus reducing the impact of gradient stabilization sought by MI-FGSM.
-However, as already pointed out in previous works \cite{tondi2018pixel,barni2019transferability}, if we increase the strength of the perturbation applied at each iteration, the ASR with respect to the SN decreases significantly in many cases.
+Noticeably, increasing the confidence $c$ permits to increase the transferability also for the MI-FGSM attack, where we did not notice any significant transferability improvement for the case of $c=0$, with respect to the I-FGSM.
+A possible explanation is that the strength of the perturbation applied at each iteration of the I-FGSM attack is very small, then the gradients between subsequent iterations are highly correlated, thus reducing the impact of the gradient stabilization sought for by MI-FGSM.
+On the other hand, as already pointed out in previous works \cite{barni2019transferability,tondi2018pixel}, if we increase the strength of the perturbation applied at each iteration, the ASR$_{\text{SN}}$ tends to decrease significantly.
 We also observe that the degree of transferability depends on the dataset and the SN architecture, as it was already noticed in \cite{barni2019transferability}.
-However, in most cases, the attacks can be successfully transferred by increasing the confidence, and the image quality can be preserved at the same time.
-To better investigate the effect of the confidence margin on the attack, in Table \ref{tab:IerationsF}, we report the number of iterations for the I-FGSM, for different confidence values $c$.
-The table refers to the case of attacks carried out against $\phi_{\text{BSnet}}^{\text{R}}$, trained for the resizing detection task.
-As expected, we see that by increasing $c$ the attack requires more iterations.
+However, in most cases, the adversarial examples can be successfully transferred by increasing the confidence, and the image quality can be preserved at the same time.
+To better investigate the effect of the confidence margin on the attack, we also checked the number of iterations used by the attacks for various confidence values.
+Specifically, the I-FGSM attack carried out against $\phi_{\text{VGGnet}}^{\text{R}}$ trained for the median filtering detection task is taken into consideration.
+The distributions of the number of iterations for different confidence margins are shown in Fig. \ref{fig:iterations}.
+According to this figure, when $c=0$, only one or two steps are enough for a successful attack.
+Then, by increasing $c$, the attack requires more and more iterations.
 A similar behavior can be observed in the other cases.